 The next step was to scan for character sequences that were the same letter three times in a row, or the same unlikely letter twice in a row

 As it turned out, skiing was not in my dictionary.
 If it was, I would have added another check before throwing my RunTimeException

 Finally, I checked for likely OCR mistakes of common suffixes and prefixes.
-For example, sometimes n was mistaken for u, so I'd search for words ending in -uess.
+For example, sometimes the letter n was mistaken for u, so I'd search for words ending in -uess.
 As before, while there are words that end with the -uess character sequence, more often than not it was a OCRed mistake.
 Similarly, there's a good chance that a word ending in -tlon was originally a word ending in -tion.
-The goal was to catch multiple mistakes with each pass to make the trade off in time worth it.
+The goal was to catch multiple mistakes with each pass to make the trade off in time to manually verify the mistakes worth it.

 As a final step, I ran the digital dictionary through my own custom built spell checker using word stems.
 A word stem is the morphological root of a word.
 For example, teacher, teach, and teaching might all have the same morphological root (teach).
 When the spell checker incorrectly identified a rare word as spelled incorrectly, I'd add it's stem to the dictionary.
 That way when I encountered a rare word like appropinquation, I wouldn't also have to check the validity of appropinquate.

 A word of warning.
 An incorrectly spelled word can sometimes be stemmed to a correctly spelled word.
 Most stemmers will treat an -ence and -ance suffix similarly.
 My stemming dictionary approach would think both parlance and parlence are valid words.
 In practice it was a non issue, since most OCRed mistakes resulted in obviously wrong words.